Fellow-Consulting-AG/NewSmartdata/docs/source/install.rst

 How to install for Windows
 ----------------------------

 Now, for Windows computers it is much easier.
-Just by allowing the download to proceed with the **NewQuickdataLoad.exe**, you should see the window of the app open.
+Just by allowing the download to proceed with the **QuickdataLoad.exe**, you should see the window of the app open.

 .. image:: images/Windows_QuickdataLoad.jpg
     :align: center